Tag Archive for: oral health

 Dental Tips for Healthy Smiles

-February is Children’s Dental Health Month and a great time to remember to check your family’s oral heath habits and, if needed, get back on track.
 We know it’s not always easy to get kids to practice good dental hygiene.
+However, it’s a good idea to assess your family’s oral health habits year-round and, if needed, make adjustments to ensure everyone stays on track.
 Here are a few tips that will help you encourage your little ones to practice oral health at a young age, setting the foundation for healthy adult teeth.

 Change Toothpastes